 Another obstacle to creating new habits is taking on too much at once.

-It’s common for many parts of your lifestyle to require adjustment in order to successfully achieve your health and fitness goals, but tackling them all at on time rarely works.
+It’s common for multiple areas of your lifestyle to require adjustment in order to successfully achieve your health and fitness goals, but tackling them all at one time rarely works.

 This somewhat depends on your unique ability to handle change (often linked to your stress levels) but my team and I usually recommend just 1 or 2 habits to focus on at any one time.
 We help our clients figure out which 1 or 2 habits to focus on, but it’s typically those that will have the biggest impact in the shortest amount of time that are dealt with first.